gau-nernst/gan/README.md

 - It is necessary to train Discriminator more than Generator (so that Discriminator is a good EMD estimator given a fixed Generator), otherwise Discriminator may collapse `D(x) = D(G(z))`.
 - They are not always better than the original GAN loss, while requiring longer training (at least 2x slower).
 Calculate 2nd order derivative is also expensive (for WGAN-GP).

+Relativistic GAN:

-Relativistic GAN: simple, fast, and excellent results.
+- Simple, fast, and excellent results.
 It beats WGAN, WGAN-GP, and SN-GAN, while having the speed of original GAN.
 TODO: see if RGAN can scale well with batch size.
+- Without spectral norm, discriminator output will keep either increasing or decreasing.

 Progressive GAN: